Location

 GRIT is designed to be affordable and accessible, especially compared to larger, sponsor-driven events.

-- Flyover Chicago Event (optional Tuesday evening fun event): $50
+- Flyover Chicago and Centennial Wheel Event (optional Tuesday evening fun event): $50

 Need some financial help: Contact any of the host companies to request a discount code!